San Diego Brewery Tours

 When you think of where American beers are made, your thoughts may go to Milwaukee, but San Diego?
 This Southern California city has more than 30 craft breweries, as well as multiple tour operators whose mission it is to provide safe and convenient access to them.

-My friends and I recently paid $89 apiece to Brewery Tours of San Diego for a Saturday excursion which included nearly unlimited beer samples and a pub lunch.
+My friends and I joined Brewery Tours of San Diego for a Saturday excursion which included nearly unlimited beer samples and a pub lunch.
 Once we caught up with the minibus at 10:30 a.m. — they offer multiple pick-up points including downtown San Diego and Mission Bay — we were quickly delivered to Ballast Point Brewing & Spirits for a brewery tour.
 We saw the mashing tuns, fermenting tanks and kegs waiting to be shipped to a pub near you.
 Our bus driver and tour guide, Mae, gave us a brief lesson in how beer is made and then escorted us back into the tasting room.

 At the long bar, we began with a taster of Wahoo Wheat Beer (4 per cent ABV), a mild Belgian-style white beer that Mae chose for our group.
 After that, we could choose from the more than two dozen beers on the menu.
 The Indra Kunindra Curry Stout (7 per cent ABV) sounded intriguing, but tasted more of cayenne than curry.
 I didn’t really enjoy it, nor the Serraño Pepper Pale Ale (5.2 per cent ABV) that one of my friends chose.
 My faves were the Black Marlin Porter (5.9 per cent ABV), Smoke Screen Helles (5.4 per cent) and Barmy Ale (10.5 per cent), the strongest beer on the menu.
 Brewed with apricots and honey, it was thick and rich — a meal in itself.